Updated June 16, 2021

 Forgiveness of your loan is a primary reason for eligible businesses to apply for a PPP loan.
 Forgiven PPP loans are considered non-taxable income.
 Depending on your situation, a $150,000 PPP loan that is forgiven and non-taxable income is a reason to apply for a PPP loan if you can meet the qualifications for forgiveness.

-This round eligibility for forgiveness of your PPP loan has changed.
+This round, eligibility for the forgiveness of your PPP loan has changed.
 The Economic Aid Act expanded the covered expenses to include software, cloud computing, and accounting services and made the covered period more flexible.
 Great!

 However, together with their affiliates, borrowers that received over $2 million in PPP funds will be audited to ensure that the loan was necessary to continue operating during uncertain economic conditions and that the funds were spent properly.